Margaret Atwood Says There's Hope - Even In The Dystopia Of Her Books

-At today’s global launch of Margaret Atwood’s highly anticipated sequel to The Handmaid’s Tale, the author spoke publicly about her new book The Testaments for the first time.
+At the global launch of Margaret Atwood’s highly anticipated sequel to The Handmaid’s Tale, the author spoke publicly about her new book The Testaments for the first time.
 'Excitement' doesn’t do the build-up to the biggest book launch of the year any justice, of course.
-Fans queued outside the Piccadilly branch of Waterstones in London at midnight in order to hear Atwood read from the new novel and to see the tower of books ceremonially revealed.
+Fans queued outside the Piccadilly branch of Waterstones in London at midnight on Tuesday in order to hear Atwood read from the new novel and to see the tower of books ceremonially revealed.
 Even more so in the wake of the TV adaptation's final episode, the world has waited with bated breath to discover what would come of this terrifyingly pertinent dystopia – and what might be in store here in the real world, too.

 Advertisement